Two quotes from bicycle history publications:

 Modern Dutch utility bicycles can be seen on the bicycle to the left, made in the USA in 1904, and now displayed in an excellent bicycle museum here in the Netherlands.

 The Netherlands was quick to embrace the bicycle, but as you can see, it was not always the case that it was a leader in cycling.
 After the Second World War, policy in the Netherlands became dominated by catering for motor vehicles.
 In some places, existing cycle paths were removed to make more space for cars.
-The cycling rate in this country dropped precipitously, and the downward spiral would have continued had it not been turned around.
+The cycling rate in this country dropped precipitously, and the downward spiral would have continued had it not been turned around after protests which were not about 'cycling' but about the safety and rights of children.

 There is nothing about the culture of the Dutch that makes them cycle.
 It's the environment which invites people to ride bikes.
 Dutch people who emigrate give up cycling and foreigners who settle in The Netherlands